werkraum-media/events/Documentation/Features/ImportDestinationOne.rst

 * Flush all dates for updated events and re-create all dates.

 * Add and update all images for updated and added events.
+  Existing image files won't be downloaded again, only information and position are updated.

 The import will not: